yvonnesu

 Dr. Su’s research program is designed to inform public policy and advocacy and she has had substantial success communicating her work.
 For example, her research was cited by R4V, the Inter-Agency Coordination Platform for Refugees and Migrants from Venezuela in their 2021 policy plan used by 17 countries in Latin America and the Caribbean and nearly 200 organizations around the world.
 Her research was also cited by major international organizations like the IPCC and IOM.
 And her research findings have been shared with the UNHCR, the UNFPA, Brazil’s Coordinator-General for the National Committee of Refugees, and the Brazilian military.
 She also presented the findings to Jennifer May, Canada’s former Ambassador to Brazil, including a document with 44 recommendations that Venezuelan LGBT asylum seekers had for the Government on how to improve protection for them.
 The findings were also presented to the President of Guyana, his Excellency Dr. Mohamed Irfaan Ali, in discussions of Guyana’s response to Venezuelan asylum seekers.
 Moreover, she was invited to write a country report and act as an expert witness for a gay Venezuelan man’s asylum case in the United States in 2023.
 The asylum seeker was successful with their case, and she has since been invited to write country reports and be an expert witness for other Venezuelan asylum seekers.

 Dr. Su is also committed to knowledge mobilization as such she is eager to share her research and have had 127 public appearances including 57 in television, radio and print and 23 invited lectures and 47 conference presentations to date.
 In addition, she has 48 other publications (3 book reviews, 4 newspaper articles and 41 academic blogs) and her articles on The Conversation Canada have over 420,000 reads and have been referenced by both President Obama and Prime Minister Justin Trudeau.
-Her 2023 article on Canada’s costly housing market leaving international students open to exploitation was cited by Canadian Senators’ Report “Strengthening the Integrity of Canada’s International Student Program” which is being used to guide the re-structuring of Canada’s higher education programs.
+Her 2023 article on Canada’s costly housing market leaving international students open to exploitation was cited by the Canadian Senators’ Report “Strengthening the Integrity of Canada’s International Student Program,” which is being used to guide the re-structuring of Canada’s higher education programs.

 Degrees